webix-hub/docs/data/datatable/overview.md

 <dd>You can set 7 different modes specifying how data will be selected by:  cell, row, column, multi cell, multi row, multi column, block.</dd>
 <br>
 <dt><a href="datatable/styling.md">10.
 Styling with standard css</a></dt>
 <dd>You can use CSS in conjunction with DataTable content to achieve the desired look-and-feel.
-Css can be applied to the whole table or to a specific column, row, cell.</dd>
+CSS can be applied to the whole table or to a specific column, row, cell.</dd>
 <br>
 <dt><a href="datatable/sizing.md#resizing">11.
 Resizable columns and rows </a></dt>
 <dd>Columns width or rows height can be changed by dragging the related border.</dd>